osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

         ?startIndex=2017-11-23T13:00:00Z&count=100
  ```

-This request will return a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:
+This request returns a response with up to 100 events starting at 13:00 and extending forward toward the end of the stream:

 #### Example response body
 ```json